Whiskey Does

 "Whiskey Does" is a song co-written and recorded by Canadian country rock artist Tim Hicks.
 He wrote the song with Deric Ruttan and Monty Criswell, while Ruttan produced it.
-It was the lead single off Hicks' fifth studio album Talk to Time.
+It was the second single off Hicks' fifth studio album Talk to Time.

 Background

 Hicks and his co-writers wrote "Whiskey Does" in 2021, and he stated it was based on the idea that "everyone's been in a relationship at some point in their life that's maybe not the best relationship for you, but there's something there that keeps you going back to the well to 'try again,'" with the singer in the song deciding to "choose the whiskey over the toxic relationship".

 Critical reception

 Nanci Dagg of Canadian Beats Media stated that the track "showcases Hicks’s versatility," calling it a "a heartbreaking story with an inebriating effect" that is "grounded by his unmistakable voice".
 Top Country named the song their "Pick of the Week" for March 4, 2022, describing it as "an amazing radio-friendly song," noting Hicks' "crisp vocals".